EChesters/echesters.github.io/_posts/2016-12-18-guerrilla-research-mumbai.md

 image: "/images/posts/culture-a11y/mumbai/sanket-me.jpg"
 ---

 <p class="summary"> Not only is user experience different all around the world, so is how to conduct research.
-Myself, along with Sanket, a UXer from Mumbai, set out to discover how to change our moderation style with Indians.
+Myself, along with <a href="https://sanketpathak.com/">Sanket, a UXer from Mumbai</a>, set out to discover how to change our moderation style with Indians.
 We planned a day of getting stuck in and approaching Indian people to learn about their lives with tech.</p>

 ## The plan